galecia/openlibrary-utils/README.md

   * elementtree

-1. Prepare list of candidate books
+1. Prepare list of candidate books.
-  * Create new spreadsheet with two columns, TITLE and AUTHOR, respectively
+  * Create new spreadsheet with two columns, TITLE and AUTHOR, respectively.
-  * Populate the spreadsheet with potential e-Books that you're searching for
+  * Populate the spreadsheet with potential e-Books that you're searching for.
-  * Save as ../data/candidate_seed.tsv (tab-separated text file)
+  * Save as ../data/candidate_seed.tsv (tab-separated text file).
-2. Run olpublicdomain.py (within /src/ folder) to create a list of matching OpenLibrary records
+2. Run olpublicdomain.py (within /src/ folder) to create a list of matching OpenLibrary records.
   * The /data/ folder should now contain a file called olpd_out.tsv containing the official author record, title record, publication date, and OpenLibrary URL for each work.
-  * The /cache/ folder should now contain XML records for each matching record, which will later allow the highest-quality version of each work to be selected based on OCR quality analysis
+  * The /cache/ folder should now contain XML records for each matching record, which will later allow the highest-quality version of each work to be selected based on OCR quality analysis (depends on completion of iaabbyqa.py program).
-3. TBD
+3. Edit the olpd_out.tsv file to include only the specific OL editions you wish to include in your catalog.
 4. TBD
 5.